sierracaldwell/Final-Project/proposal.md

 ## Title
-Untitled(W.I.P.)
+Sunborne

 ## Repository
 https://github.com/sierracaldwell/Final-Project.git

 ## Description
 I will create a short visual novel.
 This is relevant to digital arts & media because it's a form of visual storytelling that requires programming to be made.
+Logline: Children born after a mysterious solar storm all suffer from minor retinal burns.
+As they grow up, they begin to see “threads” connecting people.
+Some begin pulling them.

 ## Features
 - Feature 1